The Quote object is included in the Get Quotes endpoint, which are both used in Bringg's Quotes and Availability service.

 For example, after creating a service plan in the Bringg UI or with the Create Service Plan endpoint, use the

-parameter when creating orders instead of mapping and sendingtag_id
+service_plan_external_idparameter when creating orders instead of mapping and sendingtag_idandtask_configuration_id.

 |